 2. He’s totally into you….

 Within church circles we are very good at gossiping.
 You can pretty much get away with saying anything if you mask it as a prayer request….
 But could I possibly suggest that when it comes to relationships, gossip may not be the most helpful thing.
 “You two would be so good together” “I think you two are meant to be” ” Hannah and ****** sitting in a tree..”
 Of course it is really important to have good friends that you give permission to be ruthlessly honest with you.
 But good and honest are the key words.
-Making comments all the time, little remarks or jokes are not massively helpful, especially when they provide false hope.
-Yeah, a bit of banter is funny but continuous banter that starts to affect someones mind isn’t banter, it’s bullying.
+Making comments all the time or little remarks or jokes are not massively helpful, especially when they provide false hope.
+Yeah, a bit of banter is funny but continous banter that starts to affect someones mind isn’t banter, it’s bullying.
 And it makes me cry.